Xandeum/test_web3/README.md

 copyPath(fsid: string, srcPath: string, destPath: string, wallet: PublicKey): Promise<Transaction>
 Copies a file or directory from one path to another.

-Other available functions
+Other available functions \n
-renamePath
+renamePath \n
-removeFile
+removeFile \n
-removeDirectory
+removeDirectory \n
-createDirectory
+createDirectory \n
-exists
+exists \n
-listDirectoryEntry
+listDirectoryEntry \n
-getMetadata
+getMetadata \n

 All functions that accept a file or directory path will validate inputs using sanitizePath to prevent invalid characters.